Drakkar-Software/OctoBot-Tentacles-Template/README.md

 }
 """
 ```
-* Run generate.py : this will create a packages_list.json file using the module header.
-This file is used by CryptoBot to handle the package.
+* Run generate.py : this will create a tentacles_list.json file using the module header.
+This file is used by OctoBot to handle the tentacle (package).

-Your package is now ready to be installed.
+Your tentacle is now ready to be installed.
-To install it, add the url to a GitHub repository containing the package (or the local path to the package) in **config/config.json** inside the **"packages"** part.
+To install it, add the url to a GitHub repository containing the tentacle (or the local path to the tentacle) in **config/config.json** inside the **"tentacles"** part.

 Example:
 ```
-"packages": [
+"tentacles": [
-    "C:/Users/JohnSmith/TradingBots/Advanced-Trading-Package"
+    "C:/Users/JohnSmith/TradingBots/Advanced-Trading-Tentacles"
   ],
 ```
-You can add as many packages as you want, just separate them with a **","**.
+You can add as many tentacles (packages) as you want, just separate them with a **","**.

 They will be automatically installed when running the command:
 ```
 python start.py -p install all
 ```
 It is also possible to specify which module(s) to install by naming it(them).
-In this case only the modules available in the available packages can be installed.
+In this case only the modules available in the available tentacles can be installed.
 ```
 python start.py -p install forum_evaluator john_smith_macd_evaluator advanced_twitter_evaluator
 ```

-**Do not hesitate to propose your new modules to the CryptoBot comunity !**
+**Do not hesitate to propose your new modules to the OctoBot comunity !**